petehague/RainfallMCMC/README.md

 Rainfall
 ========

 A modular MCMC code designed for computationally intensive likelihood functions.
+It is designed to run on shared memory machines, with the likelihood function running in parallel whilst a single thread takes care of administrative functions and postprocessing.
+All functions, including likelihood calculation, are dynamically linked.

 Purpose
 -------